savisafe/budget-control/README.md

 ## Description
-This project is a simple budget management tool that processes transaction data from Kaspi Gold bank statements.
+This PET project is a simple budget management tool that processes transaction data from Kaspi Gold bank statements.
 It calculates total expenses and income for each store, based on purchases and deposits.

 ## Changelog
 [1.0.0] - 2025-03-01